 We are an accredited Living Wage employer and are members of Go Green, Travel for Cambridgeshire and the British Quality Foundation.

-We provide free, politically independent, non-judgemental, confidential and impartial advice to everyone on their rights and responsibilities.
+We provide free, independent, non-judgemental, confidential and impartial advice to everyone on their rights and responsibilities.
 We value diversity, promote equality and challenge discrimination.

 Our service aims are: